zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 >	- You will not be able to use Static Batching.
 >	- Avatar bones will go crazy when walking in **vast** terrain
 >	- VRC Object Sync'd objects will only synchronize in World Space
+>	- When using QVPens, it will not synchronize properly when you've already crossed a chunk.

 You will probably need to:
 >	- Optimize without Static objects